pthongsavanh/receipt-processor/README.md

 - `com.pthongsavanh.data` - Data formats, access, and persistence layer

 ## Running the application
 The application will be runnable in a Docker container (Dockerfile).

 How to run:
+1. TODO

+## Running unit tests
+Unit tests will be runnable via docker as well (output will be the Maven build).

+How to run:
-1. TBD
+1. TODO